Afilias connects the world with reliable, secure, scalable and globally available technology that makes Internet addresses more accessible and useful.

 Scott Hemphill has over 20 years’ experience practicing corporate law, with a focus on commercial contracts, mergers and acquisitions and general technology and Internet-related issues.
 He joined Domain Bank, Inc., one of the Internet's first ICANN-accredited Domain Name Registrars and one of Afilias' founding members, as Vice President and General Counsel in 2000.
 Scott was highly involved in the creation of Afilias, serving in 2000 and 2001 as co-chair of the Group’s Policy Committee formed from representatives of Afilias' initial shareholders to help guide the creation of the .INFO Registry.
 Scott joined Afilias in 2003 as Vice President and General Counsel, and is responsible for the oversight of legal and policy issues for the Group.

-Philipp Grabensee is a co-founder of Afilias and has been a director since inception.
-He has extensive experience in Domain Names and related areas and is the leader of Afilias’ worldwide government relations team.
-Philipp is a practising lawyer and is deputy General Counsel for the Group with responsibility for Europe and the Middle East.
-He was previously a member of the Names Council in the ICANN Domain Name Supporting Organisation.
+Philipp Grabensee is a co-founder and Deputy Chairman at Afilias.
+He has extensive experience in DNS, Domain Names and leads Afilias’ worldwide government relations team.
+Philipp is a practicing lawyer and partner of the law firm SHSG, Rechtsanwälte und Fachanwälte für Strafrecht.
+He was previously a member of the Names Council in the ICANN Domain Name Supporting Organization.
 He served as Chairman of the Afilias board from 2003 to 2014.

 Ken Stubbs is a co-founder of Afilias and has over 18 years’ experience in the Domain Name industry.
 He was formerly Names Council Chairman at ICANN from 2000 to 2002.
 Ken is a founding director of Afilias, having joined the Group at its inception.
 As Chairman of the Policy Advisory Board for dotMobi since 2006, Ken works with various user communities to develop policies and guidelines for .MOBI domain use.
 He previously practiced as a certified public accountant with KPMG and Ernst & Young.